grafana/grafonnet/docs/grafonnet/query/azureMonitor.md

-Accepted values for `value` are MetricDefinitionsQuery
+Accepted values for `value` are "MetricDefinitionsQuery"

 ##### fn grafanaTemplateVariableFn.MetricDefinitionsQuery.withMetricNamespace